 - PhD, Earth and Environmental Sciences (Geography) with a certificate in American Studies, City University of New York Graduate Center, 2016

 - MPH, Sociomedical Sciences, Columbia University Mailman School of Public Health, 2006

 - BA, English, University of California, Los Angeles, 2004

 My research interests include land and militarization, the relationship of race and indigeneity to histories of war, fences and self-determination, racial capitalism, and Oceania.
 I am writing a book that develops a genealogy of military fences and grassroots struggles for land and livelihood in Wai‘anae, a heavily militarized region of the west side of Oʻahu.
 While Hawai‘i functions as the command center for military operations across half the earth’s surface from India to California, I argue that the military does not simply impose itself on the islands.
 Rather, grassroots community initiatives reveal significant capacity to shift the structures and logics undergirding militarization.

 Devoted to public scholarship, also known as scholar-activism, I have participated in community organizing efforts in Hawai‘i, New York City, and Trenton, New Jersey.
-In Hawai‘i, I work with the Wai‘anae Environmental Justice Working Group to organize the Wai‘anae Film Series, and have volunteered with Hawai‘i Peace and Justice.
-I also serve as a member of the board of directors for CAAAV Organizing Asian Communities based in New York City, building intergenerational power amongst working class Asian immigrants.
-I am also part of the organizing committee of the annual Trenton People’s Bookfair.
+In Hawai‘i, I currently serve on the Board of Directors of Hawai‘i Peace and Justice and have previously worked with the Wai‘anae Environmental Justice Working Group to organize the Wai‘anae Film Series.
+In the past, I have also served on the board of directors of CAAAV Organizing Asian Communities based in New York City, building intergenerational power amongst working class Asian immigrants.
+I also participated in the organizing committee of the Trenton People’s Bookfair.